ComradOrg/Comrad/README.md

 # Comrad

-Comrad is a socialist network.
-It seizes the means of digital production.
+Comrad is a 'socialist network': encrypted, insurveillable, unmontizeable, and self-governing.
+Take back the internet from Big Tech and sieze the means of digital production!

 ## Why another social network?